awsdocs/aws-app-mesh-user-guide/doc_source/mesh-getting-started-ecs.md

 To use this getting started guide, you must have a microservice application running on Amazon ECS\.
 You must also have the following App Mesh resources, that you can create by completing the steps in the [Getting Started with AWS App Mesh](getting_started.md) guide:
 + A service mesh
 + Virtual nodes for each microservice in your application
-+ Virtual routers and routes for each microservice in your application \(except for virtual services that are provided by a virtual node directly\)
++ Virtual routers and routes for each microservice in your application, except for virtual services that are provided by a virtual node directly
 + Virtual services for each microservice in your application

 ## Update Your Microservice Task Definitions<a name="mesh-gs-ecs-update-microservices"></a>

 App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy\.
 After you create your service mesh, virtual nodes, virtual routers, routes, and virtual services, you must update the Amazon ECS task definitions for your microservices to be compatible with App Mesh\.
 Complete the steps in the following sections to update your services' task definitions to work with App Mesh\.
+Alternately, you can update your task definitions using the AWS Management Console\.
+For more information, see [Updating a Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-task-definition.html)\.

 ### Proxy Configuration<a name="mesh-gs-ecs-proxyconfig"></a>

 To configure your Amazon ECS service to use App Mesh, your service's task definition must have the following proxy configuration section\.
+All of the properties in the following example are required\.
+Some of the property values are also required, but some are *replaceable*\.
 Set the proxy configuration `type` to `APPMESH` and the `containerName` to `envoy`\.
 Set the following property values accordingly\.

 `IgnoredUID`
 Envoy doesn't proxy traffic from processes that use this user ID\.
-You can choose any user ID that you want for this \(our examples use `1337` for historical purposes\), but this ID must be the same as the `user` ID for the Envoy container in your task definition\.
+You can choose any user ID that you want for this, but this ID must be the same as the `user` ID for the Envoy container in your task definition\.
 This matching allows Envoy to ignore its own traffic without using the proxy\.
+Our examples use `1337` for historical purposes\.

 `ProxyIngressPort`
 This is the ingress port for the Envoy proxy container\.
 Set this value to `15000`\.